 Brow lifts, also called forehead lifts, are becoming more popular, especially for women.
-Whether it’s because of celebrity, social media, or other influences, brow lifts are among the most common cosmetic procedures in the US.
+Whether it’s because of celebrity, social media, or other influences, brow lifts are among the most common plastic surgery procedures in the US.

-A brow lift tightens loose skin in your brow and forehead areas and can give you a younger, more alert appearance.
+Surgical brow lifts tighten excess skin in your brow and forehead areas and can give you an alert and more youthful appearance.
 In turn, this can enhance self-esteem and quality of life.

 If you’re interested in a brow lift, below are reasons to consider this proven plastic surgery procedure.